Published Febraury 13th, 2017 by Nick McCullum

 The Coca-Cola Company

-The Coca-Cola Company (KO) is the gold standard in the beverage industry.
+The Coca-Cola Company (KO) is the gold standard in the beverage industry and member of the blue chip stocks list.
 Coca-Cola has been delivering outsized returns to investors for decades thanks to their strong brand image, consumer loyalty, and diverse product portfolio.

 The company has also been a darling for dividend investors.
 With 54 consecutive years of dividend growth, Coca-Cola is a Dividend King.
 Further, Coca-Cola is the most popular dividend growth stock among dividend growth bloggers.

 They have the largest market share in their industry by far.
 With 20 brands that deliver $1 billion in annual sales and a worldwide sales presence, much of Coca-Cola’s revenues are generated in currencies other than the U.S. dollar.